Quick wins and slow burns to make your website look and perform better

 If you want to add non-standard typefaces to your site, you can use the free Google Fonts service.

-If you’re looking for design advice on pairing typefaces, take a look at Font Pair.
+If you’re looking for design advice on pairing typefaces, take a look at these free tools:

 ⚡️ Write fewer words